FlavScents AInsights Entry for Buchu Mercaptan (CAS: 38462-22-5)

 4. Use in Flavors

-Buchu mercaptan is primarily used in fruit flavor formulations, especially those mimicking blackcurrant, passion fruit, and other tropical fruits.
-It acts as a powerful impact note, enhancing the authenticity and complexity of these flavors.
-Typical use levels in finished food or beverage products are extremely low, often in the range of 0.01 to 0.1 ppm, due to its intense aroma.
-It is relatively stable under typical processing conditions but can be sensitive to oxidation, which may alter its sensory profile.
+Buchu mercaptan is primarily used in flavor formulations to impart a blackcurrant-like note.
+It is commonly employed in fruit flavors, particularly those mimicking blackcurrant, passion fruit, and other tropical fruits.
+Typical use levels in finished food or beverage products are extremely low, often in the range of 0.1 to 1 ppm, due to its high potency.
+Stability considerations include sensitivity to oxidation, which can alter its sensory characteristics, and it is generally stable under acidic conditions but may degrade under high heat.

 Citation hooks: FlavScents; FEMA GRAS documentation; formulation literature